Last Updated: | By Sarah Braithwaite, Author & Horse Health Expert

 The big message is that while spring and summer horse feeding on grass might provide calories in abundance and boost protein levels, it is not more or less balanced from a mineral point of view than any other type of forage so it doesn’t make sense to rely on just calories to maintain optimum health in horses.
 People often assume a horse is getting everything it needs if the weight is good.
 Nothing could be further from the truth and feeding minerals matched to grass is vital.

 Calories are easy to come by in spring from fast growing pasture.
 What is hard to come by for a domesticated horse, living on a relatively small area, is a well balanced, diverse diet high in minerals that are well balanced.
-When the majority of the diet is short of certain minerals and has excesses of other key minerals then optimum health, optimum resilience of skin, hooves, tendons, ligaments, digestion, metabolism and other vital systems may not be maintained.
+When the majority of the diet is short of certain minerals and has excesses of other key minerals then optimum health, optimum resilience of skin, coat condition, hooves, tendons, ligaments, digestion, metabolism and other vital systems may not be maintained.
 This can lead to a decrease in physical health and poor performance, especially within the performance horse.